 The Reversible lanes affect a large portion of the downtown expressway network, not just the Kennedy Expressway itself.
 For exmaple if the reversible lanes are running inbound towards Chicago then they are not available to relieve congestion on the inbound Dan Ryan, and Stevenson Expressways.
 The reversible lanes nearly always are open in the direction of higher volume of vehicles although the corresponding travel time may be lower due to the extra lanes going in the direction of that higher volume.

 No. The Travel Midwest site has information on the expressways, tollways, and a few limited access highways.
 To be truly useful, driving directions need information on other roadways not currently included in our data.
 From our Links page, you can access several of the sites that have driving instructions, though many do not have the congestion and construction information.
-These sites include www.mapquest.com, www.mapsonus.com, www.zip2.com, www.mapblast.com, maps.google.com, maps.yahoo.com and expediamaps.com.
+These sites include www.mapquest.com, www.bing.com, www.waze.com, wego.here.com, and maps.google.com.
 Links are continually being added to this area for the convenience of our users.
 If your favorite site is not included under the Links section, use the Contact Us page to send an email to the Travel Midwest webmaster telling us about the pages you would like to see included.

 Incidents, construction, and special event information on arterial roadways throughout the coverage area is displayed on the Travel Midwest site's maps and reports.
-Congestion data is available for major arterials in Chicago and camera snapshots are available for Lake County, Illinois.
+Congestion data is available for major arterial in Chicago and camera snapshots are available for several counties across Illinois, Iowa, Missouri, and Wisconsin.
 The site also includes information from several dynamic message signs on arterial roadways in the Chicagoland area.

 You can access bus and train information via links to the transit agencies in the coverage area on the Travel Midwest Links page.
 Transit and Intercity Rail sites are grouped by state.
 Transit incident and service disruption information is available via announcements and links on the Travel Midwest Transit Incidents page.